w3c/html-ruby/explainers/ruby-tts.md

    and hiding that from the user is likely unwise.
-   More over, in exceptional cases, if there really is a need, this can already be acheived by adding `aria-hidden` on the annotation.
+   More over, in exceptional cases, if there really is a need, this can already be achieved by adding `aria-hidden` on the annotation.
 * Although it could seems that `annotation` would be the right value to reach for in the case of phonetic annotations, it overlooks the fact,